Charter School Annual Information UpdateInformation and instructions for completing the online Charter School Annual Information Update.

 Indicate with which Special Education Local Plan Area the charter school is associated.

-*The Organizational Type section was updated this year to include additional entities by which a charter school may be operated.
+* The Organizational Type section was updated this year to eliminate “None” as an option.

-Indicate if the charter school is operated by or affiliated with any of the following entities:
+Indicate the organizational type with which the charter school is operated by and/or affiliated with.

-Note: A local school district or county office of education is not considered a Charter Management Organization (CMO), Education Management Organization (EMO), or other management organization for the purposes of this section.
+Note: A local school district or county office of education is not considered a Charter Management Organization (CMO) or a Single Management Organization for the purposes of this section.

 - Charter Management Organization: A non-profit organization that operates or manages a network of charter schools (either through a contract or as the charter holder) linked by centralized support, operations, and oversight.

-- Single Management (non-profit): A non-profit organization that is not a CMO or EMO and that provides management services to one charter school.
+- Single Management Organization: A non-profit organization that is not a CMO and that provides management services to a single charter school.

-If the charter school is part of a CMO, EMO, or other management organization, input the following as it pertains to the organization.
-Input the exact name, address, and Employer Identification Number (EIN) of the organization as filed with the IRS.
+Input the exact name, address, and Employer Identification Number (EIN) of the organization as filed with the Internal Revenue Services (IRS).
 A full list of California organizations is available at IRS Exempt Organization Business Master File Extract .
-If the organization with which the charter school is affiliated is not listed, select “None.”

 Indicate all retirement offerings for any charter school employee.
 It is not necessary to separate classified and certificated staff, even though the retirement options may differ for those employee designations.